Slavery in the USA was abolished in 1865, which marked the beginning of a period called Reconstruction (1865-1877).

-In 1963, after campaigns of restaurant sit-ins, Freedom Rides on interstate buses and bloody civil rights marches – a quarter of a million people marched to the Lincoln Memorial to hear King's 'I have a dream' speech.
+In 1963, after campaigns of restaurant sit-ins, ‘Freedom Rides’ on interstate buses and civil rights marches – a quarter of a million people marched in the ‘March on Washington for Jobs and Freedom’ to hear King's 'I Have a Dream' speech.

 Martin Luther King Jr explains the philosophy and aims of non-violent protest

-The Civil Rights Movement gave black Americans legal equality:
+The Civil Rights Movement challenged legal inequality:

 The Civil Rights Act (1964) outlawed segregation in schools, public places or jobs.

 The Voting Rights Act (1965) outlawed racial discrimination in voting.

 The Fair Housing Act (1968) outlawed discrimination in housing.

 However, despite these laws, black Americans did not achieve economic equality.
 Although there has been significant progress since the Civil Rights Movement, black Americans still remain a socially disadvantaged group.